CaspianA1/RasmLISP/DOCUMENTATION.md

 - `not`
 #### Eventual features:
 - I'll get to division and floating-point arithmetic sometime soon.
+- The same goes for symbols and lists.
+- If I have time I would like to implement a pattern-matching system and an ability to call C functions.
 #### Impure procedures:
 - `display`, `newline`